natepill/Petes-Pet/README.md

 Buy pets using Stripe.

 ### Send Emails
-Send an email when a pet is purchased.
+Send an email when a pet is purchased w/ Mailgun

 ### Full Text Search
 Fuzzy and full-text search on multiple criteria